 This specification defines a way for payloads on a message to be marked as being logically fastened to a previous message.

-This specification defines a method for groupchat moderators to moderate messages.
+This specification defines a method for groupchat moderators to retract messages of other users.

 This document defines XMPP application categories for different use cases (Core, Web, IM, and Mobile), and specifies the required XEPs that client and server software needs to implement for compliance with the use cases.